 The forested state trust lands are managed by the Washington State Department of Natural Resources (DNR) for specific beneficiaries.
 The beneficiaries, and some aspects of how the lands are managed, vary according to the origin of the trusts.
 Most of the forested state trust lands that DNR manages are Federal Grant Lands or State Forest Lands.
-The Board of Natural Resources sets policies to guide how the DNR manages the state’s lands and resources.
-For additional background on Washington Trust Lands see the description of State Trust Lands the in Section 1 of Policy for Sustainable Forests, Department of Natural Resources, 2006
+The Board of Natural Resources sets policies to guide how the DNR manages the state’s lands and resources (see RCW 43.30.205 for procedures for selecting county representatives for the board).

 Washington's Federal Grant Forest Trust Lands

 Upon statehood, the federal government gave Washington three million acres of trust lands.
 Provisions governing state trust lands appear in article 16 of the state constitution.
 The state has maintained the trust's three million acres, of which 1.5 million are forest lands.

 Below is a brief description of the various trusts; for more information see DNR's page Trust Lands Support Schools and County Services.

 - Common School trust - supports the construction of public kindergarten through twelfth-grade public schools statewide